firefly-iii/firefly-iii.org/requested-features.md

 Just about every page, every request and every query that refers to user data is secured with a check to see if that data actually belongs to that user.
 About 95% of Firefly would be affected when the source-code would have to check for (possible) other users who may also have access to the data.

 With the links between objects, such as transactions and budgets, accounts and piggy banks and various others, many times the choice will have to be made what to "include" when sharing data.
-When sharing, as you mention, just the account and transactions, there is still the choice whether or not to share budgets, categories, attachments, etc. etc. This could be all, or nothing, or something in between which would make this very complex.
+When sharing just the account and transactions, there is still the choice whether or not to share budgets, categories, attachments, etc. etc. This could be all, or nothing, or something in between which would make this very complex.

 Related to this question is the question what the other user may do with the data, apart from viewing it.
 Could the other user attach categories?
 Their own categories perhaps?
 Or can the other user access the first user's categories?
 Would that user have to permit that first?